Johnny Depp As Edward Scissorhands and Jack Sparrow: Highlights Of A 33-Year Career [Opinion]

 Michael Jackson wanted the Edward Scissorhands role, and so did Tom Cruise, Jim Carry, William Hurt and Robert Downey Jr. Only Johnny Depp met Tim Burton’s vision for Edward Scissorhands.
 Tim Burton didn’t know Johnny well at all when he cast him, but Johnny’s audition must have been exactly what Burton wanted.

-Johnny Depp’s role as Edward Scissorhands spoke about materialism, conformity, and the unfair consequences of nonconformity but it was presented in a way that cast a fair light on both sides.
+Johnny Depp’s role as Edward Scissorhands spoke about materialism, conformity, and the unfair consequences of nonconformity, but it was presented in a way that cast a fair light on both sides.
 The movie touches on a number of issues, but suffering for uniqueness, and perhaps also for the lack of it, is perhaps the biggest theme.

-Johnny Depp then at age 27, didn’t know where his career was going when he took the role of Edward Scissorhands at the time he spoke frankly about the projected length of his career.
-The Telegraph has the quote.
+Johnny Depp, then at age 27, didn’t know where his career was going when he took the role of Edward Scissorhands.
+At the time, he spoke frankly about the projected length of his career, according to the Telegraph.

 “I may be around for 20 or 30 years, or 20 or 30 minutes.
 Who knows?”

-Johnny Depp was so uncertain of his future in 1990 that he kept his Edward Scissorhands costume just in case according to The Telegraph.
+Johnny Depp was so uncertain of his future in 1990 that he kept his Edward Scissorhands costume just in case according to the Telegraph.

 “I still have the leather suit and the hands.
 At least I have something to fall back on.
 If things don’t work out, in a couple of years I may be doing birthday parties at McDonald’s – as Edward.
 You know, 200 bucks a party.”